TDCOSMO. IX. Systematic comparison between lens modelling software programs: time delay prediction for WGD 2038-4008: Framework of the lens modelling

 \section{Framework of the lens modelling}

-In this section, we describe the theoretical framework for our analysis.
-We give a brief overview of the strong lensing formalism in Section~\ref{sec:lensing_formalism}, discuss the MSD in Section~\ref{sec:mst}, explain our modelling of the stellar kinematics in Section~\ref{sec:kinematics_theory}, and present the Bayesian inference framework for our analysis in Section~\ref{sec:bayesian_inference}.
+In this section we describe the theoretical framework for our analysis.
+We give a brief overview of the strong lensing formalism in Sect.~\ref{sec:lensing_formalism}, discuss the MSD in Sect.~\ref{sec:mst}, explain our modelling of the stellar kinematics in Sect.~\ref{sec:kinematics_theory}, and present the Bayesian inference framework for our analysis in Sect.~\ref{sec:bayesian_inference}.